 The following is an analysis of the state of the development of AI in light of these three principles with specific commentary on the risks that are induced from the CGC competition:

-Here there are many trends which help the machines become more aware to their environment.
+Here there are many trends which help the machines become more aware of their surroundings.
 Starting from IoT which is wiring the physical world up to digitisation of many aspects of the physical world including human behaviour such as Facebook profiles and Fitbit heart monitors.
 The data today is not accessible easily to machines since it is distributed and highly variant in its data formats and meaning.
 Still it exists which is a good start in this direction.
-Humans on the other hand are again the most difficult nut to crack for machines as well as to other humans as we know.
-Still understanding humans may not be that critical for machines since they can be risk averse and not necessarily go too deep to understand humans and just decide to eliminate the risk factor.
-In the CGC contest understanding the environment did not pose a great challenge as the environment was highly controlled and documented so it was again reusing tools needed for solving the specific problem of how to make sure security holes are not been exposed by others as well as trying to penetrate the same or other security holes in other similar machines.
-On top of that CGC have created an artificial environment of a new unique OS which was created in order to make sure vulnerabilities uncovered in the competition are not being used in the wild on real life computers and the side effect of that was the fact that the environment the machines needed to learn was not the real life environment.
+Humans on the other hand are again the most difficult nut to crack for machines as well as to other people as we know.
+Still understanding people may not be that critical for machines since they can be risk averse and not necessarily go too deep to understand humans and just decide to eliminate the risk factor.
+In the CGC contest understanding the environment did not pose a great challenge as the environment was highly controlled and documented so it was again reusing tools needed for solving the particular problem of how to make sure security holes are not been exposed by others as well as trying to penetrate the same or other security holes in other similar machines.
+On top of that CGC have created an artificial environment of a new unique OS which was set up in order to make sure vulnerabilities uncovered in the competition are not being used in the wild on real life computers and the side effect of that was the fact that the environment the machines needed to learn was not the real life environment.

 The article will be published as part of the book of TIP16 Program (Trans-disciplinary Innovation Program at Hebrew University) where I had the pleasure and privilege to lead the Cyber and Big Data track.